-With the cost of living, energy, food, and travel prices impacting many of our customers, we have done everything we can to avoid increasing our bills and have aimed to maintain our position of offering the lowest water bills in England.
-Additionally, we are committed to maintaining a low debt position to further support our customers' financial wellbeing.
+With the cost of living, energy, food and travel prices continuing to rise, we've worked hard to avoid increasing our bills and have maintained our position as offering the lowest water bills in England.
+We're also committed to keeping a low debt position to support our customers' financial wellbeing.